2473 South Kinnickinnic Avenue,

-THE AVALON THEATRE: AN ARCHITECTURAL TOUR
+THE AVALON THEATER: AN ARCHITECTURAL TOUR

 By James H. Rankin

-“Welcome to the Avalon Theatre, a typical American movie palace of the Roaring Twenties.
+“Welcome to the Avalon Theater, a typical American movie palace of the Roaring Twenties.
 It is rather small as movie palaces go, but it has as fascinating a legal and genealogical history as any theater.